brandonapon/iot_test/README.md

 # iot_test
-This is a basic script to access the bird API.
-Last Updated: 01/12/2019
+This is a basic script to access the bird API based off of https://github.com/ubahnverleih/WoBike/blob/master/Bird.md Readme Last Updated: 01/12/2019

 How to run:
 python polling_main.py